RaquelRaquel/Portfolio/Find_and_Delete_Missing_Data.md

 ### Missing Data Function

-Below, is a function created to see if any of the rows are missing data.
-This allows us to identify the row and delete it for data cleaning.
+A function created to see if any of the rows are missing data.
+This allows us to identify the row and delete it.
 The function, `missing_data()`, uses two parameters: 1)the dataset header, and 2) the rows of data (not including the header).
 <br>
 * The function first identifies the length of the header and assigns it to `header_length`.
 A print statement is created to indicate the number of values in the header.
 The function also prints what information is in the header in order to do a comparison.
 * The function completes a for-loop inside the `dataset_data` parameter.
-In the for-loop, there is a variable assigned, `row_length`, to find the length of each variable.
-A conditional statement is in the loop; if the `row_length` value is not equal to the `header_length` value, then there is a printed statement identifying which index-number row to look at and what information is in that row.
+In the for-loop, there is a variable, `row_length`, to find the length of each record.
+A conditional statement is in the loop; if the `row_length` value is not equal to the `header_length` value, then there is a printed statement identifying which index-number record to look at and what information is in that record.
 * Outside the for-loop is a final if-stament that says if `row_length` equals `header_length`, then print a statement saying that all other rows appear to be the same length.
 This allows to print a statement incase there are datasets that have all data accounted for in each row.